-Gamsberg Pass is a high mountain pass at an elevation of 2,347m (7,770 ft) above the sea level, located in central Namibia.
+Gamsberg Pass is a high mountain pass at an elevation of 2.347m (7,770 ft) above the sea level, located in central Namibia.
+It’s one of the highest roads of the country.

 The pass is traversed by the C26, a gravel road.
 The flat-topped Gamsberg is part of the Great Escarpment that separates the Khomas Highland to the east from the low-lying Namib Desert to the west.
 The route travels through the southern regions of the Namib Naukluft National Park, and should you choose, will lead you all the way to Walvis Bay on the iconic Namibian coast.